jeanmlv/jeanmlv/README.md

 ## 👋 Hi, I’m Jean

-🎓 Pharmacist & Biochemist | Specialist in Applied Statistics to Clinical Research and Industrial Processes
+🎓 B.Sc.
+Pharmacy/Biochemistry | MSc Biostatistics | Specialist in Applied Statistics to Clinical Research and Industrial Processes

-💻 R Specialist focused on automation, data analysis, and decision-making across pharmaceutical, healthcare, and financial market.
+💻 R Specialist focused on automation, data analysis, and decision-making across pharmaceutical and healthcare

 📊 I design interactive dashboards, automated reports, and custom analytical workflows using R, Shiny, and GitHub.

-🔬 Passionate about applying statistics to solve real-world problems in healthcare, pharma, industry, and finance — from stability studies to predictive analytics.
+🔬 Passionate about applying statistics to solve real-world problems in healthcare, pharma and industry — from stability studies to predictive analytics.

-💹 Expanding into predictive modeling and data-driven insights for financial markets.

 🧪 Areas of Expertise: